As a business owner, you need to familiarise yourself with the five steps in the consumer decision-making process.

 According to this article, the consumer-buying decision process is a meaningful way to strengthen your company’s sales function as well as develop a sales and business development strategy that will continue to keep your pipeline of prospects full.

-The same article notes that it will help you understand and refine your customer journey providing you with an opportunity to develop evidence-based strategies and make data-driven choices.
+The same article notes that it will help you understand and refine your customer journey.
+It provides you with an opportunity to develop evidence-based strategies and make data-driven choices.

 These two factors will help you craft your marketing strategy for each stage of the consumer decision-making process.